3 Weeks in Spain and Portugal: 2 Itineraries

 If you have 3 weeks in Spain and Portugal, you can’t miss each country’s capital cities.
 Not only rich in history and a melting pot of culture, using these cities as a travel hub to enter and exit is very convenient.

 If you want to rent a car, I only recommend you do this in Portugal.
 The distances between the cities in Spain are too great.
-Unless you plan an itinerary and choose cities near from one another, driving on your own is a good choice.
+Unless you plan an itinerary and choose cities near one another, driving on your own is a good choice.

 Madrid for 3 days